jmajety-dev/Youtube-data-analysis-pipeline/README.md

 # YouTube Data Analysis Pipeline

-This repository contains a pipeline designed to clean and process trending YouTube statistics data, sourced from Kaggle, to facilitate further data analysis.
+This repository contains a pipeline designed to automatically clean and process trending YouTube statistics data, sourced from Kaggle, to facilitate further data analysis for the data analysts and scientists.

 ## Overview